pombredanne/tutorial_ci/README.md

 Unfortunately I myself do not possess any other OSs than Ubuntu.
 So I can not easily provide installation scripts for other systems.

 For System V compatible systems like other Linux or Mac porting the install.sh script might not be to difficult.
 I am afraid that for other systems I might be painful.
 Anyway in case you successfully ported the installation script to your platform and you like to share with others I will happily add your script to this repository.
 Just make a pull request or send it via mail.

+For Windows (TM) operating systems I made an effort in April to port the scripts.
+I tested them on Windows XP (TM) and Windows 7 (TM).
+For the description of the installation process please have a look at README_WIN.md.